opendatahub-io-contrib/genai-llm-rag-pattern/docs/developers.md

 pre-commit install
 ```

-developers can force `pre-commit` to run across all files by runnign `pre-commit run --all-files`.
-This will ensure every file is covered, including those which have already being commited.
+developers can force `pre-commit` to run across all files by running `pre-commit run --all-files`.
+This will ensure every file is covered, including those which have already being committed.
 Standard runs will only check files with a change in git.

 ## Documentation continuous integration checks